splunk/observability-workshop/workshop/apm/README.md

 # Readme

+For APM just as part of a regular workshop  follow the instructions in the apm workshop guide

+For rum please follow the instructions in the rum workshop guide

+It will follow what is described below:

 In order to generate RUM data in Splunk RUM the attendees need to deploy a RUM instrumented version of the Online Boutique instead of the regular APM one.</br>